natcap/invest.users-guide/source/ndr.rst

 	* **ndr_x**: NDR values (Eq.
 4)
 	* **runoff_proxy_index**: Normalized values for the Runoff Proxy input to the model
 	* **s_accumulation** and **s_bar**: Slope parameters for the IC equation found in the Nutrient Delivery section
-	* **stream**: Stream network created from the DEM, with 0 representing land pixels, and 1 representing stream pixels (Eq. :eq:`stream`).
+	* **stream**: Stream network created from the DEM, with 0 representing land pixels, and 1 representing stream pixels (Eq. :eq:`ndr_stream`).
-    * **stream_with_outlets**: Stream network with pour points added, with 0 representing land pixels, and 1 representing stream pixels (Eq. :eq:`stream_with_outlets`).
+	* **stream_with_outlets**: Stream network with pour points added, with 0 representing land pixels, and 1 representing stream pixels (Eq. :eq:`ndr_stream_with_outlets`).
 Compare this layer with a real-world stream map, and adjust the Threshold Flow Accumulation so that this matches real-world streams as closely as possible.
 	* **sub_crit_len_n**: Critical distance value for subsurface transport of nitrogen (constant over the landscape)
 	* **sub_eff_n**: Subsurface retention efficiency for nitrogen (constant over the landscape)
 	* **sub_effective_retention_n**: Subsurface effective retention for nitrogen